open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/policy-framework.md

 weight: 10
 ---

-The policy framework provides governance capability to gain visibility, and drive remediation for various security and configuration aspects to help meet such enterprise standards.
+The policy framework provides governance capability to gain visibility, and drive remediation for various security and configuration aspects to help IT administrators meet their requirements.

 <!-- spellchecker-disable -->